 The scope.
 The business continuity plan refers to all possible business operations, including the movement of employees, the office locations, and the communications between the company and their clients.
 Disaster recovery, in turn, focuses only on IT infrastructure recovery – data backup and recovery, workload replication, remote access, network resilience, etc.

 The point in time.
-With business continuity, the company typically focuses on the processes during and right after a disaster, while the disaster recovery is geared towards processes happening after an emergency.
+With business continuity, the company typically focuses on the processes during and right after a disaster, while disaster recovery is geared towards processes happening after an emergency.

 Span difference.
 Business continuity concept includes a long-term strategy for the company to reduce downtime, while disaster recovery eliminates the exact risks during a set period of time (RTO and RPO).